utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 ### The Dashboards

-With the data finally collected I built two dashboards, one focused on [issues](http://play.grafana.org/dashboard/db/github-repo-trends-issues) and another one focused on [comments](http://play.grafana.org/dashboard/db/github-repo-trends-comments).
+With the data finally collected, I built two dashboards; one focused on [issues](http://play.grafana.org/dashboard/db/github-repo-trends-issues) and another one focused on [comments](http://play.grafana.org/dashboard/db/github-repo-trends-comments).
 Both dashboards are templated and allow you to specify which repository to look at and the granularity (group by time) of the data.
-You can also add any ad-hoc filter, like only look at issues created by a specific user or only look at issues with no comments.
+You can also add any ad-hoc filter– for example, only look at issues created by a specific user, or only look at issues with no comments.

 ![](/assets/img/blog/github_analytics/issue_trends.png)